openstack/manila/doc/source/configuration/shared-file-systems/drivers/vastdata_driver.rst

 Vastdata Share Driver
 ====================================

+VAST Share Driver integrates OpenStack with
+`VAST Data <https://www.vastdata.com>`__'s Storage System.
-Vastdata can be used as a storage back end for the OpenStack Shared File System service.
-Shares in the Shared File System service are mapped 1:1 to Vastdata volumes.
-Access is provided via NFS protocol and IP-based authentication.
-The `Vastdata <https://www.vastdata.com>`__ Manila driver uses the Vastdata API service.
+Shares in the Shared File System service are mapped to directories on VAST, and are accessed via NFS protocol using a Virtual IP Pool.

 Supported shared filesystems
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~